rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

 **Level 3: Hey, you.
 You're finally awake**

-You will map the environment as in Level 1.
-You will tell us when you've mapped the environment.
-After that, an instructor will take the robot out and put it back in at a random location.
+You will map the environment as in Level 1. **After you have made your map, tell us.
+You can then stop your code, save your map, recompile, change your configuration, do anything you want in between runs.** After that, an instructor will take the robot out and put it back in at a random location.
 Your bot will then "wake up" and complete the Cone Challenge as in Level 2.
-The stopping and starting of your bot between the initial mapping and the re-localization after moving your bot can be done manually, but the actions of your bot inside the maze must be autonomous.
+While you can manually start and stop your bot between runs, once your bot is in the maze, everything must be autonomous.
 Click-to-drive and teleop are not available for this level.

 You are allowed and encouraged to save your map and the cone locations, so you can use a cone to initialize your particles then use the walls to refine your particles in localization-only mode.